MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab03_Canvas_App.md

      ![Form - screenshot](../images/L03/Mod_03_Canvas_App_image32.png)

-1. Set the form's data source
+1. Set the form's data source.

    - Select the **InspectionForm** and select the DataSource as **Inspections** table.